Striveworks/valor/docs/installation.md

 ### Using docker compose

-The easiest way to get up and running for with everything needed is to use docker compose with the `docekr-compose.yml` file in the repo root:
+The easiest way to get up and running with Valor is to use docker compose with the `docker-compose.yml` file in the repo root:

 ```shell
 git clone https://github.com/striveworks/valor